Ridge Plaza Cinemas

 960 W. Dundee Road,

-The Ridge Plaza Cinemas opened in 1986 (at the same time as Grove Cinemas) by Cineplex Odeon at the Ridge Plaza shopping center.
+The Ridge Plaza Cinemas opened on October 3, 1986 (at the same time as Grove Cinemas) by Cineplex Odeon at the Ridge Plaza Shopping Center.
 It had eight screens with rocking chair seats.
 It was equipped with 70mm projection, THX and later DTS (Digital Theater Sound).

-In 2001, Loews-Cineplex closed the theater after Loews went into bankruptcy and declining attendence.
+On March 1, 2001, Loews-Cineplex closed the theater after Loews went into bankruptcy and declining attendance.
 In 2003, the building was gutted and a fitness center built in the space.

 Here is an article about the theater.